Keyboard shortcuts

 It's described as follows:

-an attempt to match one of the parsing expressions marked as HASHES² fails unless the characters it consumes are the same as the characters consumed by the (only) match of the expression marked as HASHES¹ under the same match attempt of a token-kind nonterminal.
+an attempt to match one of the parsing expressions written as HASHES² behaves like an attempt to match an exact string containing the characters consumed by the (only) match of the expression written as HASHES¹ under the same match attempt of a tokenisation nonterminal.

 This extension isn't formalised in the appendix on PEGs.